Call Me If You Get Lost Tour

 The Call Me If You Get Lost Tour was the sixth headlining concert tour by American rapper and producer Tyler, the Creator in support of his album Call Me If You Get Lost.
 It began on February 10, 2022, at Pechanga Arena in San Diego and concluded on August 3, 2022, at the Rod Laver Arena in Melbourne.
-The tour was supported by Kali Uchis, Vince Staples, and Teezo Touchdown.
+The tour was supported by Kali Uchis, Vince Staples, and Teezo Touchdown, with Tierra Whack opening for the Oceanian tour leg.

 Background

 On August 3, 2021, Tyler announced the tour, a 35-date trek on his respective social media platforms, along with announcing the support acts, Kali Uchis, Vince Staples, and Teezo Touchdown, respectively.
 On August 6, tickets for the tour officially went on sale, with an "artist pre-sale" held by Tyler himself via Ticketmaster a day prior.

 In 2022, Tyler extended the tour to Europe, Australia, and New Zealand.

 Set list

 This set list is representative of the show in Chicago, Illinois on February 22, 2022.
 It is not representative of all concerts for the duration of the tour.